-Objective 1: Deliver cost-effective and efficient services & facilities and Objective 5: Provide Leadership ensure East Waste remains true to its core function of providing high quality and fiscally efficient services to Member Councils, while at the same time seeking external opportunities which add value to the East Waste model.
+Objective 1: Deliver cost-effective and efficient services & facilities ensure East Waste remains true to its core function of providing high quality and fiscally efficient services to Member Councils, while at the same time seeking external opportunities which add value to the East Waste model.
 In addition, ensuring that we continue to have contemporary modes of engagement and facilities to deliver services is paramount.

 Objective 2: Maximise Source Separation and Recycling and Objective 3: Provide leading and innovative behaviour change and education are centred on improving material efficiency, diversion from landfill and actively working towards the Key Performance Indicators listed within the 2030 Strategic Plan.
+The actions are also designed to help East Waste as an entity, achieve the State Government 2025 diversions targets (specifically Municipal Solid Waste and Food).
 Within these targets are specific actions centred around improving food waste efficiency and driving down the \$3.09M of wasted resources and financial costs across Member Councils each year.
+Food diversion remains our single biggest opportunity and with growing Member Council support and enthusiasm, the FY24 year shapes as a pivotal formation year for several exciting and rewarding programs in this space.
+Undoubtedly, these will reinforce East Waste as leader in the space.